cms-tau-pog/TauFW/PicoProducer/README.md

 2. **Analysis**: Analyze nanoAOD events by pre-selecting events and objects and constructing variables.
                  The main analysis code is found in [`python/analysis/`](python/analysis).
                  The output is a custom tree format we will refer to as _pico_.
+A central script called `pico.py` allows you to run both modes of nanoAOD processing, either locally or on a batch system.
+You can link several skimming or analysis codes to _channels_.

 #### Table of Contents
 * [Installation](#Installation)<br>